dotnet/csharpstandard/standard/expressions.md

 - In an *argument_list* the inferred type of the variable is the declared type of the corresponding parameter.
 - As the left side of a simple assignment, the inferred type of the variable is the type of the right side of the assignment.
-- In a *tuple_expression* or *deconstruction_expression* on the left side of a simple assignment, the inferred type of the variable is the type of the corresponding tuple element on the right side (after deconstruction) of the assignment.
+- In a *tuple_expression* on the left side of a simple assignment, the inferred type of the variable is the type of the corresponding tuple element on the right side (after deconstruction) of the assignment.

 Otherwise, the declaration expression is classified as an *explicitly typed* variable, and the type of the expression as well as the declared variable shall be that given by the *local_variable_type*.